ArtS/arts.github.com/_posts/2017-08-03-review-of-refactoring-essentials-extension-for-visual-studio.md

 {:/}

 ### Strange code formatting
-Some [users complained][3] about strange code formatting issue -- apparently Refactoring Essentials tends to ignore existing location of braces and spacing, applying VS code formatting rules.
+Some users complained about strange code formatting issue -- apparently Refactoring Essentials tends to ignore existing location of braces and spacing, applying VS code formatting rules.

 Here you can see how existing code with no spaces between curly braces is being refactored into a